HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We’re big advocates of big warranties.
 At the end of the day, a boiler manufacturer offering a 2-year warranty on a product, is hinting their appliance isn’t going to stand the test of time (*opinion).

 You’ll find the price differences between boilers with 2, 5, 7 and 10 years warranty isn’t huge.
 And, as the boiler itself only makes up around 50% of the overall installation cost, we’d always be heading for boilers with the longest warranty.

 That means completely avoiding boilers with a 2-year warranty.
 5-years would be our bottom line, with anything higher being preferable.

 The Worcester 30Si Compact?
-Using an accredited installer like BOXT, you’ll get a huge 10-year warranty.
+Using an accredited installer like HEATABLE, you’ll get a huge 10-year warranty.

 Does It Have Frost Protection?

 If you’ve been shopping around and reading reviews of some of the best boilers on the market, you’ll notice a lot of boilers and/or thermostats offering “frost protection”, and the likes.